markjconlon/financialBlog/_posts/2025-07-07-portfolio-update-june-2025.md

 ## Major Indices VS My RRSP

-Can't do anything but say this past monthly has been another up and to the right.
-Sure there was the odd speed bump in there but overall it has been fantastic.
-VDY outperformed the TSX60 likely do to the crazy performance of TD over the last couple of months.
-Glad I didn't sell my entire position a few months back.
-SCHD continues to disappoint, hopefully it will start to turn around.
+June has been another month of up and to the right.
+Sure there was the odd speed bump in there but overall it has been fantastic. **VDY** outperformed the **TSX60** likely do to the crazy performance of **TD** over the last couple of months.
+Glad I didn't sell my entire position a few months back. **SCHD** continues to disappoint, hopefully it will start to turn around.

 AAII sentiment survey has us up to 45% bullish and 33% bearish.
-Quite a change from back in April when we where 62% bullish.
+This is quite a change from back in April when we where 62% bullish.
 In terms of rate cuts I feel like both BoC and the FED are going to hold until September.

   | **Ticker** | **Index**  | **2025-06-01** | **2025-06-30** | **Percentage Gain** |